 Causes of Batten disease

-Batten disease is a genetic condition most commonly inherited in an autosomal recessive manner (two defective gene copies, one from the mother and one from the father), although there are cases of autosomal dominant inheritance in Batten patients whose disease starts in adulthood.
+Batten disease is a genetic condition most commonly inherited in an autosomal recessive manner, in which a person inherits two defective gene copies, one each from the mother and father.
+There are cases of autosomal dominant inheritance in Batten patients, among those whose disease starts in adulthood.
+That means that only one defective gene copy has to be inherited for the disease to manifest.

 Specifically, the disease is linked to the buildup of lipofuscins, made up of fats and proteins, in tissues.
 These substances are found in the part of a cell called the lysosome; lysosomes are responsible for clearing cells of waste products and damaged products.

-Progressive cell damage and death leads to the range of neurological and other symptoms seen in Batten patients.
+Progressive cell damage and death lead to the range of neurological and other symptoms seen in Batten patients.

 Symptoms of Batten disease